Who we are as Catholic Cemeteries of Long Island

 As with most ministries, those who work in the Office of Catholic Cemeteries deal with a multitude of issues.
 First there is the practical: the burial of the dead.
 The cemeteries are there to handle the dignified disposition of the deceased.
 Next there is the historical: maintaining the records for perpetuity to identify the proper location of the burial place.
 There is also the emotional, helping families deal with the painful loss of separation.

 We attempt to accomplish this by maintaining a beautiful and comforting setting where a family can come to remember and memorialize their loved one.
 We also support the parish bereavement groups and facilitators and assist with a bereavement conference with the Office of Faith Formation.
-Another role is stewardship, as we must attend to financial matters to assure that the funds are available for the care of the cemeteries both in the present and for the distant future.
+Another role is stewardship.
+We must attend to financial matters to assure that the funds are available for the care of the cemeteries.
+Both in the present and for the distant future.

 Most importantly, we attend to the spiritual needs of the families we serve.
 Through the celebration of the Eucharist at the Saturday Masses and other liturgical celebrations throughout the year, we share our belief in the Hope of the Resurrection and the great Paschal Mystery, from death comes life, so that the people of God may find comfort in the understanding that life is changed, not ended.